RedMoodFR/item_creator_v.0.0.1/README.md

 # item_creator_v.0.0.1
-A project of python library to generate psychometric items\n It's my first library so be gentle i'll make mistakes (actually I don't even know how to create and share a library).
+A project of python library to generate psychometric items

+It's my first library so be gentle i'll make mistakes (actually I don't even know how to create and share a library).

 Those are the objectives of item_creator library in python :